Public Data:

 • Software Development Processes: Agile, Waterfall, XP and UML Coding standards and documentation: wiki's, Doxygen, Atlassian toolkit (JIRA, Confluence, Fisheye, Crucilbe, Bamboo)

-• Largest OpenSource software project worked: with apart from Linux kernel 2.4, 2.6: DROS 364,578 LOC (mostly a object oriented architecture)
+• Largest OpenSource software project worked: apart from Linux kernel 2.4, 2.6: it was DROS 364,578 LOC (mostly a object oriented architecture) active 2002-2005

 Programming: